GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ![Boullee Opera](images/13-1/boulee.jpeg#img-full)
 *Design for an Opera House, Étienne-Louis Boullée, 1781.*

-The placement of sections is less governed by convention than that of plans, but the section plane typically aligns with one of the main axes of the building.
+The placement of section cuts is less strictly dictated by convention than that of plans, but the cutting plane typically aligns with one of the main axes of the building.
 If the building is symetrical, as in the examples above, then the section would be expected to cut through the center.
 A contemporary section might look like this:

 ![CaixaForum, Herzog & De Meuron](images/13-1/herzog-forum.jpeg#img-full)
 *CaixaForum, Madrid.
 Herzog & De Meuron, 2008.*

-One of the most common uses of section drawings in architecture today is to represent space technical assembly of things like walls and windows, in **detail** drawings.
+One of the most common uses of section drawings in architecture today is to describe technical assembly of things like walls and windows, in **detail** drawings.

 ![Renzo Piano Section Detail](images/13-1/renzo-section.jpg#img-full) *Palais de Justice, Paris.
 Renzo Piano Workshop, 2017.*